Citadel-Station-13/CitadelLore/wiki/Rules.md

 -   We reserve the right to ban players from jobs who repeatedly fail to perform to an acceptable standard until we're confident that they will be able to perform the job in question.
-For instance, joining as [Colony Director](/wiki/Colony_Director "wikilink") but **never** doing anything related to that job over multiple shifts.

 <!-- -->